osvik/abrantes/README.md

 You can also use **Looker Studio** for the analysis or to present the results.

-With GA4 you can have 50 event scoped dimensions and 25 user dimensions.
-That's **up to 75 simultaneous tests in a single website**.
+With GA4 you can have 50 event scoped dimensions.
+That's **up to 50 simultaneous experiments in a single website**.

 You can delete dimensions after the tests and create others for new tests (but you'll loose the experiments data).